bateller/martinfitzpatrick.name/README.md

-go Life Science
+martinfitzpatrick.name
 =============

-This is the code that runs [Game of Life Science](http://golifescience.com).
+This is the code that runs [martinfitzpatrick.name](http://martinfitzpatrick.name).
 It is built on Pelican, Python, Foundation and hosted by Webfaction.

 ## Want to contribute?